 Financial goals must be relevant to your life.
 Only when they are relevant will you want to work hard towards achieving the goal.
-If it is not relevant to you or your loved ones, you’re most likely to give up midway.
+If it is not relevant to you or your loved ones, the possibility of you giving up on them midway is higher.

 Financial goals must also have a finite time-frame associated with it.
 Financial goals that have no specific time frame for completion are harder to follow up.
-Setting a time period for your goals can help prevent procrastination and can bring in some much-needed financial discipline.
+Setting a time period for your goals can help prevent procrastination and can bring about much-needed financial discipline.

 Many individuals tend to think that setting a financial goal is a tedious exercise.
 However, that’s simply not true.
 In fact, all that you need to do is follow the tips outlined below.

 To set a proper financial goal, you would need to first determine what you’re going to use the money for.
-Giving your goals a purpose is the first step towards setting financial goals.
-It makes them more meaningful and pushes you towards achieving them.
+Giving your goals a purpose is the first step as it makes them more meaningful and pushes you towards achieving them.

 The next step is to assign a target date.
 It can be anything from a few months to a few years.
 Giving your goal a time-frame allows you to plan your finances and take relevant actions.
 It also makes it easy for you to categorise them into short, mid, or long-term goals.

-If you have multiple goals, which most individuals tend to have, setting a priority for each one can help make financial goal management easier.
-Set a high priority for goals that involve saving up for your retirement or your child’s education.
-And for goals like getting a new television or a car, you can make do with assigning a lower priority.
+If you have multiple goals, which most individuals tend to have, setting a priority for each one can help make managing them easier.
+Set a high priority for goals that affect your standard of living such as saving up for your retirement or your child’s education.
+And for goals that are not immediate needs and have no immediate impact have a lower priority.

 Now that you know all about financial goals, go ahead and start setting some for yourself if you haven’t already.
-Setting goals and achieving them one after another can improve your financial health considerably and make you a better person in the process.
+Setting goals and achieving them one after another can improve your financial health considerably and can improve your overall life in the process.